Shadman554/VetDatabaseManager/replit.md

 This is a comprehensive admin panel for a veterinary educational platform built with React, TypeScript, Express.js, and Drizzle ORM.
 The application provides a complete CRUD content management system for educational resources including books, diseases, drugs, dictionary terms, staff information, and more.
 It features a clean, modern interface built with shadcn/ui components and Tailwind CSS with full create, read, update, and delete capabilities for all content types.

 ### Recent Updates (July 2025)
+- **Migration to Replit (2025-01-20)**: Successfully migrated from Replit Agent to Replit environment with proper security architecture
+- **Dark Mode Text Fix (2025-01-20)**: Fixed dark mode font colors on dashboard and throughout application for proper visibility
 - **Complete Search System (2025-01-20)**: Added comprehensive search, filter, and sort functionality to ALL pages including dictionary, books, diseases, drugs, instruments, normal ranges, notes, and tutorial videos
 - **Dictionary Enhancement**: Fixed pagination bug and added full filter/sort capabilities with favorites and saved status filters
 - **Dark Mode Implementation**: Added complete dark mode system with theme toggle, persistent theme storage, and consistent theming across all components
 - **SearchFilterSort Component**: Created reusable search component used across all content management pages
 - **Theme Provider**: Implemented React context-based theme management with light/dark/system options
 - **UI Consistency**: Updated all pages to use consistent search/filter/sort interface and dark mode compatible colors
-- **Migration Completed**: Successfully migrated from Replit Agent to Replit environment
 - **Full CRUD Operations**: Enhanced all content management with complete Create, Read, Update, Delete functionality
 - **Enhanced Books Management**: Transformed Books page with modern grid layout, edit/delete operations, and real-time data
 - **API Client Enhancement**: Updated all endpoints to support proper CRUD operations using name/title identifiers